Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 “Hey Druid Minion!”
 Fall Addict Minion says, pushing up from the back of the crowd, “Are you okay?
 What’s wrong?”

-Druid Minion struggles to pull her hood over her antler antennae.
+Druid Minion struggles to pull her hood over her antler antennae to hide her face.
 “Nothing.
 I’m fine.“

 Centurion Minion sighs as he looks on.
 “Alright, let’s find our way through here.”
 He glances over to Druid Minion with a mixed expression.
 “We’re still finding the source of this evil and destroying it.”